 In some airports, Priority Pass members can use their benefits toward the cost of a meal or privacy suite.
 Priority Pass uses a credit system where these non-lounge benefits are counted as a visit against your lounge allocation.
 (This is a particularly valuable perk if your membership has unlimited visits.)

-Or, if you’re in airports in places like Atlanta, Dallas Fort-Worth or Philadelphia, you may use your lounge allocation for a one-hour stay with Minute Suites.
+Or, if you’re in airports in places such as Atlanta, Dallas Fort-Worth, or Philadelphia, you may use your lounge allocation for a one-hour stay with Minute Suites.
 These soundproof privacy suites include a daybed and workstation.